Neural Dynamics of Visual Cognition Group

 For my master thesis, I worked at the Max Planck Institute for Human Cognitive and Brain Sciences in Leipzig with Dr. Martin Hebart on a project investigating the representation of abstract object images (eg. drawings, sketches) in deep neural networks and human behavior.

 In the first project of my PhD I will investigate the spatio-temporal dynamics of object recognition for images across different levels of visual abstraction (e.g. drawings, sketches).
-This project is in collaboration with Dr. Martin Hebart (MPI Leipzig).
+For this I combine MEG and fMRI data by using representational similarity analysis to resolve the neural dynamics during object recognition in both space and time.
+This project is carried out in collaboration with Dr. Martin Hebart (MPI Leipzig).

 The second project will be concerned with the question of which visual features (simple vs. complex) the brain relies on for perceptual decision making.
-This project is carried out in collaboration with Prof. Obermayer (TU Berlin)
+To test this I will generate stimuli that are maximally ambiguous in terms of simple and complex visual features by using deep learning.
+Subsequently, I will show these images to participants in the MRI and will ask which features are most associated with the decision making in human behavior when both simple and complex features can be used for making a decision about an image.
+This project is carried out in collaboration with Prof. Obermayer (TU Berlin).